Are difficult relationships or painful emotions causing you to age?

 Delay, Prevent and Reverse Aging

-continuously restored, will fade with age.
+continuously restored, fades with age.
 After about age 25, unless care is

-taken to replenish energy, many people stop growing up and begin growing old.
-Aging is optional and controllable for most motivated people, and degeneration
+taken to replenish energy, many people stop growing up and start growing old.

+Yet aging is optional and controllable for most motivated adults, and degeneration

-may be delayed, and, in some cases, reversed.
+may often be delayed, and, occasionally, even reversed.

 easier to prevent than to repair.